alf-tool/alf-doc/doc/blog/2014-12-03-what-would-a-functional-sql-look-like.md

   ensure  : I = H projected on N
 ```

 The `project` operator takes a list of attribute names `N`.
-It returns a function that takes a relation with heading `H`
-as input and returns a relation with heading `I` as output.
-The `require` and `ensure` clauses must be properly formalized, but this is the subject for another post.
-Roughly, they encode some type-checking constraints that must be enforced either at compile time (a good challenge here, if anyone is interested) or injected as runtime checks.
+It returns a function that takes a relation with heading `H` as input and returns a relation with heading `I` as output.
+The `require` and `ensure` clauses must be properly formalized, but it will be the topic of another post.
+Roughly, they encode type constraints that must either be enforced at compile time (a good challenge here, if anyone is interested) or injected as runtime checks.

 ### Restrict